 What are the worst Business Class seats on BA’s B787-8?

-Aisle seats B, D, F and J on rows 1 and 6 are to be avoided since other flyers tend to bump into these seats when they return from the toilet.
+Aisle seats B, D, F, and J on rows 1 and 6 are to be avoided since other flyers tend to bump into these seats when they return from the toilet.
 Seats A, B, J & K in row 7 are aligned with the middle seats of the first row in World Traveller Plus, which means that you are an aisle width and just a cloth curtain away from the baby bassinets against the cabin divider on the other side.
-Unfortunately, because of the 2-3-2 layout there are no private suites for couples on BA’s B787, contrary to other plane types in its fleet such as the A380, B777 and B747 which all feature a 2-4-2 and where middle seats come in their own private suites.
+Unfortunately, because of the 2-3-2 layout, there are no private suites for couples on BA’s B787, contrary to other plane types in its fleet such as the A380, B777, and B747, which all feature a 2-4-2 and where middle seats come in their own private suites.

 Club World Service

-The service was very good and just what I would expect from British Airways; professional, slick and appropriately British.
+The service was very good and just what I would expect from British Airways; professional, slick, and appropriately British.
 They went above and beyond to meet the needs of the passengers.

 Upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
 I choose the latter since drinking alcohol on a plane gives me headaches.
 Shortly after take-off, I received a refreshing hot towel.
 I was also served a soft drink (with ice and lemon) and a small bag containing an assortment of cold salted and roasted nuts.

 Soon thereafter (around 11 am local time), dinner was offered, all served on a single tray.
-Food was ok and definitely much better as compared to the food offered on my previous Club World experience on the A380.
+Food was ok and definitely much better as compared to the food offered on our previous Club World experience on the A380.